nrfconnect/nrf70-bm/README.rst

 nRF70 BM Driver README
 =========================

-This document provides instructions on how to set up and use the nRF70 BM driver with `west` for nRF boards or `git submodule` for customer boards.

 Setup Instructions
 ==================

+This section provides instructions on how to set up and use the nRF70 BM driver with `west` for nRF boards or `git submodule` for customer boards.

 Using `west` for nRF Boards
 ---------------------------